eugenp/stackexchange2twitter/README.md

 stackexchange2twitter
 =====================

-Tweets the Top Questions from various StackExchange Q&amp;A Sites
+Twitter Bot that tweets the Top Questions from various StackExchange Q&amp;A Sites

+# Goals
+- the project is very new and still in progress (this is uptodate)
+- the project is not stand-alone - it uses the [java-stackexchange](https://github.com/eugenp/java-stackexchange) project to talk to the StackExchange APIs

+# Technologies
+- Spring Social is used for integration with Twitter